Rumeth/ng-bootstrap-extras/README.md

 We ask you to respect two things:
 * fill the GitHub issue template by providing the bug description and appropriate versions of Angular, ng-bootstrap and TypeScript
-* provide a use-case that fails with a **minimal reproduction scenario** using [StackBlitz](https://stackblitz) (you can start by forking one from our [demo page](https://ng-bootstrap.github.io/#/components))
+* provide a use-case that fails with a **minimal reproduction scenario** using [StackBlitz](https://stackblitz)

 A minimal reproduction scenario allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-Please not that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
+Please note that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
 We'll mark the issue as non-actionable without it and close if not heard from the reporter.

 Interestingly, from our experience users often find coding problems themselves while preparing a minimal StackBlitz.
 We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

-## Contributing to the project

-Please check the [DEVELOPER.md](DEVELOPER.md) for documentation on running the project locally and [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-## Code of conduct

-Please take a moment and read our [Code of Conduct](CODE_OF_CONDUCT.md)